BASEBALL CARDS ST GEORGE UTAH

 By the late 1950s, a thriving baseball card shop scene emerged in St. George.
 Harry’s Baseball Cards was the largest and most prominent shop, located downtown on St. George Boulevard.
 Harry’s was like a mecca for local collectors, where they could browse long boxes of cards, inquire about the latest releases, trade duplicates, and stay up-to-date on the latest baseball card news.
 Other popular shops included Bob’s Baseball Heaven and Joe’s Sportscards.
 These local shops helped cultivate the baseball card hobby in St. George.

-Read also: 1989 TOPPS BASEBALL CARDS PSA VALUE
+Read also: VALUE OF 1992 BASEBALL CARDS

 In the 1960s, the first generation of serious adult collectors began to emerge in St. George.
 Wealthier collectors sought out high-grade vintage cards to showcase in protective holders.
 Local card shows also started popping up, where collectors could buy, sell, and trade with dealers and other collectors.
 The rise of sports card conventions in larger cities also inspired St. George collectors to take road trips to network with the wider collecting community.
 Prices for rare vintage cards started appreciating significantly during this decade.